kookmin-sw/2026-capstone-61/index.md

 ---

-# ⚙️ Why These Technologies? | 기술 선택 이유
+# ⚙️ Why These Technologies?

 | Technology | Reason |
 |---|---|